How to Eat Sushi Properly

-Sushi has been a traditional Japanese cuisine for several centuries, and several rules have developed that guide the process of eating this dish.
+Turns out there really is a right and wrong way to eat sushi.
+As a traditional Japanese cuisine for several centuries, a few rules have developed along the way to guide in the process for a fully delicious sushi dining experience.
 Some of these rules are practical, while others are meant to enhance the flavors of the sushi or show respect to those around you.
-Follow these guidelines when eating at a sushi bar:

 - Interact with the itamae.
 When sitting at the sushi bar, always order from the sushi chef.
 There is no stigma against speaking politely with the itamae.
 In fact, ignoring the chef and only talking to your server is considered unfriendly and disrespectful.
 If you must sit at a table because there is no room at the bar, it is still polite to greet the chef, although you should order through the server.

 - Show respect to the itamae.
 You can compliment the itamae by asking for a recommendation before ordering.
 It is polite to ask the itamae, “What fish is the freshest?”
 However, do not ask if any given fish is “fresh,” since this is considered rude and implies that it might not be fresh.
 Thank the itamae after the meal by saying “arigato, and buying him or her a drink if it is evening.

 - Follow customary drink order.
 Begin with sake, then move on to green tea or beer.
 Wine and soft drinks are not made to go with sushi, because their flavor overpowers the delicate seafood flavors.
 Ordering these drinks will make you look like a tourist, and in the worst case scenario it will offend the itamae.

 - Order one sushi roll at a time.
 In Japan, it is polite to order one sushi roll at a time, but definitely no more than three at a time even if the sushi bar is busy.
 If you are in a hurry and cannot order one at a time, order chirashi sushi.
 It is faster to make and to eat.